 Each state legislature enacts statutes and laws to regulate the process, the employers, workers, health care providers, insurance agencies, and other stakeholders involved in WC.
 In Florida, the entity responsible is the Division of Workers' Compensation located in Tallahassee.
 The Division is accountable for the execution of the WC delivery system, educating all stakeholders of their rights and responsibilities, and analyzing data obtained to deliver timely services and benefits.
-The Florida Division of Workers' Compensation statement:
+The Florida Division of Workers' Compensation has a specific mission statement: